 The castle resisted during the battles throughout the years until the British bombardments of 1805, which had disastrous effects on the tower, which meant the definitive destruction of the fortified enclosure.

-To get spectacular views of the Lloret coast and enjoy the contrasts of the blue sea and its mountainous surroundings, you can climb the castle tower.
+To get spectacular views of the Lloret de Mar coast and enjoy the contrasts of the blue sea and its mountainous surroundings, you can climb the castle tower.
 Although admission to the site is not free, the price is quite affordable.

 If you want to discover all the corners that the town of Lloret de Mar hides, at Rosamar Hotels you will find five hotels located a few meters from Lloret de Mar beach, relatively close to the center of the municipality and the main tourist attractions.